parsaeisa/Notes/Software engineering/Non-technical/managing.md

 - Database optimization
 - Reduce resource consumption
 - Better observability
+- Managing layers (this concept is investigated in domain section in this document)

 ### Automation

-Automating process can save the team time.
+Automating process can save time.
 It requires a little amount of development cost but it's just one time.

 Tools for automating :
 * gitlab pipelines